lcy-seso/LearningNotes/paper_notes/Generalization_of_Neural_Network/sources/Large_Batch_Training_of_Convolutional_Networks.md

     1. uses a separate learning rate for each layer and not for each weight, which leads to better stability
     1. the magnitude of the update is controlled with respect to the weight norm for better control of training speed.

-- With LARS, Alexnet-BN and Resnet-50 trained with B=32K without accuracy loss.
+- With LARS, Alexnet-BN, and Resnet-50 trained with B=32K without accuracy loss.

 ## LARS